fnagel/mailfiles/README.md

 * Configure the plugin options via TS (see static template in `Configuration/TypoScript/setup.txt`)
 * Add plugin to a page and specify pluploadfe configuration record

-_Note:_ Make sure to enable "Authenticated frontend user needed" option in pluploadfe config record.
+_Note:_ Make sure to enable "Save filepaths in user session" option in pluploadfe config record!

 Plupload